 In this episode of the DC Power Hour Podcast, we learn about renewables and alternative energy sources.
-In the Battery Blarney segment, industry experts George Pedersen and Allan Byrne dive into talking about different topics from solar farms, a combination of other sources, alternatives and much more.
+In the Battery Blarney segment, industry experts George Pedersen and Allen Byrne dive into talking about different topics from solar farms, a combination of other sources, alternatives and much more.

 In the second segment, we are joined by Jack Andreasen, who is the Manager of Industrial Decarbonization Policy at Breakthrough Energy.
 He touches on topics regarding building decarbonization, increase in transmission deployment, transmission lines and more.